qiuqiufrank/Yu/README.md

 ## Distribution ##
-Yu is created by Qt+OpenGL+GSL.Basicall you can use it on most computer system. by compiling source.There are two kinds of binary distribtions already compiled.
+Yu is created by Qt+OpenGL+GSL.Basicall you can use it on most computer system. by compiling source.There are two kinds of binary distribtions are already compiled.

 [window x86_64 download](https://github.com/qiuqiufrank/Yu/raw/master/downloads/windows_x86_64/Yu_windows_x86.zip)